 Please take a moment to share our work with others who may be interested in the development of public leaders.
 Your efforts in reaching out and broadening our base will have an exponential impact on our success.
 You can find more information and testimonials about the work of the PSC on our website, and follow us on Twitter and Facebook.
 I would be pleased to connect with you in these forums.

 Thank you for all you do for public service at whatever level of public service in which you work.
 We are proud to work with such skilled and dedicated leaders.

 Georgie Bishop, President

 The Public Sector Consortium provides public sector leaders with actionable tools that create and sustain high-performing public organizations.
 More than just a Band-Aid or interim consultancy, our work reshapes the way public leaders approach governance and the provision of public services.

 With a faculty of renowned subject-matter experts and public sector practitioners, our programs are designed for cross-agency learning and communication, providing a more holistic learning environment and impactful outcomes.
 Working with public sector leaders at the federal, state, and local levels as well as in public education, we teach sustainable leadership practices that:

 - Balance operational demands with learning and innovation

 - Support integrative versus additive approaches to societal needs

 - Balance the complexity of the work with achieving outcomes

-The Community of Practice mailing list is used to notify people of our monthly First Friday dialogue sessions, which are free teleconferences focused on topics related to public leadership.
-Learn more about the Community of Practice here.
+Our Community of Practice’s First Friday dialogue sessions are free teleconferences focused on public leadership topics.
+Learn about the Community of Practice here.